I'm serious about what I do.

 No. I did not wear gloves.

-Even today I still use much the same method.
+I've got a digital camera now and I still use The Force.
 When setting up lights for a fashion shoot there is no diagram, I don't measure distances and calculate lumens.
-I put the lights where I think they should go according to The Force.
+I put the lights where I think they should go.
 Sometimes I use the light meter, but sometimes I simply know where to set the shutter speed and f-stop.

 Yes it's true.
 Most of the photographs you see on this website were simply made up as I was going along.